asifbacchus/MailcowBackup/README.md

 ### prune timeframe options

-Here you can let borg purge know how you want to manage your backup history.
+Here you can let borg prune know how you want to manage your backup history.
 Consult the borg documentation and then copy the relevant options directly into this line including any spaces, etc.  The example file contains the following as a staring point: